icds250/DriveMapper/README.md

     - Click the Add button (the plus icon) to add a new source
     - Enter a Name (e.g., nuget.org)
     - Enter the Source URL: https://api.nuget.org/v3/index.json
-- Install NuGet packages Newtonsoft.Json and Newtonsoft.Json
+- Install NuGet packages Newtonsoft.Json and TaskScheduler
 - Open in Visual Studio or VS Code with .NET Framework 4.8 installed.
 - Build both `DriveMapper` and `Installer` projects.
 - Run `Install.exe` to create scheduled tasks.